Skew in Implied Volatility

 There is normally a lot of variation in Implied Volatility when comparing options in any option chain.
-This variation is called skew.
-Skew in Implied Volatility can be observed in a few different ways.
-When comparing the same strike price on different expirations, there is a difference in Implied Volatility.
-But, the skew in Implied Volatility that most traders are concerned with is the change from options with low strike prices to high strike prices.
-Let’s explore each type of skew and why it matters.
+One form of variation is called skew, a statistical measure.
+Differences in Implied Volatility can be observed in a few different ways besides skew.
+When comparing the same strike price on different expirations, there is a difference in Implied Volatility, which is described as the term structure of options.
+But the skew in Implied Volatility is the change from options with low strike prices to high strike prices, and is typically the difference that most traders notice as they dig into the data.
+Let’s explore the ways Implied volatility values differ and why it matters.

 Term structure between different expirations